markortleb/basic-weather-app/README.md

-# basic-weather-app
+# Basic Weather App

 A basic weather web application.
+Users can request the weather for any location that they input.